Various information related to Owen Petchey's work and responsibilities at University of Zurich

 During the practical class, all students are in the same large room, and they work through exercises.
 Instructors and TAs help students with questions, and can also pro-actively offer assistance.

-For continuity, any single TA should work on at least six afternoons, ideally consecutive, and ideally a TA would work on both Thursday and Friday of any single week.
+• Any single TA should work on at least six afternoons, ideally consecutive, and ideally a TA would work on both Thursday and Friday of any single week.

 All time used is counted, e.g. preparing for TAing, contact hours, forum moderation, all count.
 TAs must keep a track of their time spent on the course; Owen will verify this at the end of the course.
 For reference, one might expect 4 hours preparation per week (2 hours watching the lecture and two hours for the practical session) and 2 hours for each practical session giving 48 hours for 6 weeks of TAing both afternoons or 96 hours for the whole course, plus a few hours spent in administration and TA briefing/training.
 Additional hours could be gained from invigilation of the final exam.